ViewComfy/ViewComfy/README.md

 ## Form Editor Advanced

-You can also drop a view_comfy.json directly in the form editor to edit it without the need for the workflow_api.json.
-But be aware that if you're using the view_comfy.json directly, you will still need to have the original workflow_api.json in the project's root.
+You can also drop a view_comfy.json directly in the form editor to edit it without needing the workflow_api.json.

 Feel free to contribute with feedback, suggestions, issues or pull requests.